If you're feeling guilty after eating unhealthy food, after a cheat meal, or simply after eating too much, you've come to the right place.

 We all know how horrible it can feel.
 Especially, if you've been suffering for days before it happened to you.

 You've been exercising your ass off.
 You've been really careful about your diet.
-Hell, you can't even remember the last time you've had a decent meal!
+Hell, you can't even remember the last time you had a decent meal!

 It was tough, but at least it worked.
-The results were already showing on the scale, and you could even start seeing them in the mirror.
+The results were already showing on your bathroom scale, and you could even start noticing them in the mirror.

 You couldn't resist the temptation, so you went for the forbidden stuff (and you didn't hold back at all).
 You wish you could call it a "cheat meal", but it was more like a "cheat feast".

-Now, you don't even dare stepping on the scale, because deep down you already know it.
-All that denial and suffering was for nothing!
+Now, you don't even dare stepping on the scale anymore, because deep down you already know it.
+All that denial, deprivation, and suffering was for nothing!
 You've destroyed days of hard work in less than half an hour of mindless eating!

 And now you're at the point where you're wondering...

-Is this guy seriously telling me I should NOT feel guilty about what I just did to myself?!?
+You're telling me I shouldn't feel guilty about all the junk I just ate?

-Yes, that's exactly what I'm telling you, and it's not just my opinion (I've got science to prove it).
-We'll get to that in a minute, but first you need to understand why humans “love” to feel guilty so much.
+Yes, that's exactly what I'm telling you.
+And this isn't just my opinion (I'll show you the science on this in a bit).
+But first, you need to understand why humans "love" to feel guilty so much.

 People can find it incredibly hard to let go of their guilt, because these emotions feel so natural to them.
 When you suddenly break all those promises you made to yourself, you can't really help feeling guilty about it.